CLICK HERE TO SIGN UP

 All participants will be paid for their contributions.
 This initiative not only addresses the families’ need for support but also enhances the Philadelphia Obituary Project’s mission of creating a more empathetic and connected community.

 We have two remaining training sessions in the near future.
-Click the link to sign up for one of the remaining two sessions, which will last about an hour:
+Click the link to sign up for our training session, which will last about an hour:

-Starting in March, enrollment will be allowed on a monthly basis.
-If you cannot attend this month, contact us at [email protected] and we will find a way.
+Enrollment occurs on a monthly basis.
+If you cannot attend this month, contact us at [email protected] and we will add you to the list for future sessions.

 DONATE HERE TO SUPPORT OUR NEW PROJECT